 4. Don’t overload your lights.
 Always refer to the manufacturer’s instructions about how many strings of lights can be plugged together in a single outlet.
 Too many strings could cause them to overheat.
 Using a power strip with a circuit breaker is a good idea.
 If the power strip’s circuit breaker begins to detect heat, it will shut down.

 7. Keep your outdoor lights dry.
 In the past, I’ve always wrapped my connections with electrical tape and covered them with a plastic bag to keep them dry.
 The problem is that, at the end of the season, it’s cumbersome to take everything apart.
 Try using a protective plastic cover.
 Simply plug your lights together and close the cover.
-This can help prevent electrical shock, tripped outlets, or strands of lights going out.
+This can help prevent electrical shock, tripped outlets, or strands of lights from going out.
 Never leave exposed plugs on the ground.

 9. Secure loose cords.
 If your light display looks like the Griswold’s and you have cords running all over your yard, use ground staples to secure them.
 If you have long cords in your home, tape them down to prevent trip and falls.